Duncan-Wood/ThriveTracker/README.md

 - Create a time tracker for your addiction recovery.
 - Track your progress and earn tokens every 30 days (in development).
 - Add notes to your time tracker to help you stay on track (in development).
--Calculate your savings from not using your addiction (in development).
+- Calculate your savings from not using your addiction (in development).

 ## Technologies Used
 The following technologies were used in the development of ThriveTracker: